-While the TravelMate Neck Support Pillow is certainly an upgrade from an inflatable neck pillow, but it’s not checking all of our boxes.
-Read on for the full review.
+While the TravelMate Neck Support Pillow is certainly an upgrade from an inflatable neck pillow, it’s not checking all of our boxes just yet.
+Where is there room for improvement and who is this a good fit for?
+I put this pillow to the test to find out – check out aall these details and more covered in my full video and written reviews below.

 Who Makes It?

-I was always directed to Amazon to purchase TravelMate pillows.
-Aside from pillows, it looks like IPT LLC also makes seat cushions under the TravelMate trademark.
+To purchase any TravelMate pillow, I’ve always been directed to Amazon for the purchase and, aside from pillows, it looks like IPT LLC also makes seat cushions under the TravelMate trademark.

 See how the TravelMate neck pillow ranks on my best travel pillows page.